khalidx/runbook/README.md

 - [ ] spawned shell should contain all commands already aliased in?
 - [ ] option for executing all commands in docker?
 - [ ] examples, tests, and full code coverage
+- [ ] support for specifying a specific runtime version
+- [ ] clickable links to position in file in errors

 ## contributing